 - Directly On Server.

 - On Localhost for testing and learning purpose.

 Directly On Server

-Step 1: To get started, find the link to the WordPress auto installer in cPanel and click on that link:
+Step 1: find the link to the WP auto installer in cPanel and click on that link:

-Step 2: On the next screen, you must see an Install now link. simply give that another click:
+Step 2: Next, you must see an Install now link. simply give that another click:

-Step 3: Next, you have to enter details for your WordPress install.
-First, fill in the protocol and domain name wherever you wish to install WordPress.
+Step 3: Here you have to enter details for your WP install.
+First, fill in the protocol and domain name wherever you wish to install WP.

 Step 5: Then you need to enter your site Settings.
 These are simply the default values for your site’s name and description. you can always change them later from the WordPress interface.

 Do not enable WordPress Multisite unless you’re specifically attempting to create a multisite network.